 “What do you mean, may have?”

-“Must be a ghost in the machine, no one has cloaking in a suit that could evade our ships scanners.”
+“Must be a ghost in the machine; no one has to cloak in a suit that could evade our ship’s scanners.”
 Mike said as he attempted to speed up his cutting.

-“Unless they came from outside our solar system, maybe one of the Leviathan Dominion personal?
+“Unless they came from outside our solar system, maybe one of the Leviathan Dominion personnel?
 Our government has been pushing for membership.”

 Mike broke through the plating he had been cutting, the power of his torch forcing the chunk of metal inwards.

-“If it is, we should be fine, no way someone of that much significance would bother with low key illegal salvage.
-Probably just make note of the crime and move on.”
+“If it is, we should be fine; no way someone of that much significance would bother with low-key illegal salvage.
+Probably just make a note of the crime and move on.”